 Scoring and analysis.
 Audio recordings of the sessions were transcribed by trained research assistants.
 Each sentence was then coded for its syntactic structure.
 Only targets that conformed to the intended syntactic alternation were included in the final analysis.
 Transitive targets were coded as either active or passive; dative targets were coded as either double object or prepositional object dative; and locative targets were coded as either with-variant or on-variant.
 Target sentences that did not fall into these categories were marked as unscorable.
 Sentences were scored only if the main verb could have been used in either form of the syntactic alternation.

-Three subjects were excluded from the analysis due to recording errors.
+Three subjects were excluded from the analysis due to recording errors, and two additional subjects were excluded because they produced scorable responses on fewer than 30% of trials.
 We used R (R Core Team, 2014) and lme4 (Bates, Maechler, Bolker, & Walker, 2014) to perform a mixed effects logistic regression of the effect of the confederate’s prime syntactic structure on the subject’s target syntactic structure.
 Prime type (preferred or dispreferred structure), verb class (transitive, dative, and locative), and their interaction (prime type x verb class) were entered into the model as fixed effects.
 We included the maximal random effects structure in our model (Barr, Levy, Scheepers, & Tily, 2013).
 As random effects, we had intercepts for subjects and items, as well as by-subjects and by-items random slopes for the effect of prime type, the effect of verb class, and the interaction between prime type and verb class.
 Our models were run using the bobyqa optimizer to aid convergence.
 All reported p-values were obtained using likelihood ratio tests.
 Interaction effects were tested by comparing the full model against the model with the interaction term removed.
-Main effects were tested by comparing a model that included the fixed main effects (but not the interaction terms) against the model with the relevant fixed main effect removed.
+Fixed main effects were tested by comparing the full model against the model with the relevant fixed main effect removed.

 Results and discussion